LOMOTIL- diphenoxylate hydrochloride and atropine sulfate tablet

 Caution should be exercised when Lomotil is administered to a nursing woman, since the physicochemical characteristics of the major metabolite, diphenoxylic acid, are such that it may be excreted in breast milk and since it is known that atropine is excreted in breast milk.

-The following atropine sulfate effects are listed in decreasing order of severity, but not of frequency: hyperthermia, tachycardia, urinary retention, flushing, dryness of the skin and mucous membranes.
-These effects may occur, especially in children.
+The following adverse reactions related to atropine sulfate are listed in decreasing order of severity, but not of frequency: hyperthermia, tachycardia, urinary retention, flushing, dryness of the skin and mucous membranes.

 Lomotil is classified as a Schedule V controlled substance by federal regulation.
 Diphenoxylate hydrochloride is chemically related to the narcotic analgesic meperidine.